v3gaaa/garden-sense-app/README.md

 - **Hardware**: ESP32, various sensors
 - **Frontend**: React Native with Expo
-- **Backend**: Firebase Realtime Database and MySql
+- **Backend**: FastAPI (Python)
+- **Database**: MySQL hosted on AWS RDS and Firebase RDB

 ## Getting Started

-This project is a starting point for creating your own plant monitoring system.
+This project serves as a foundation for creating your own plant monitoring system.
 To get started:

 1. Clone the repository.
 2. Set up your hardware (ESP32 and sensors) to collect data.
 3. Configure Firebase and replace the Firebase configuration in the React Native app with your own.
+Follow the [Firebase Configuration Guide](https://firebase.google.com/docs/database).
+4. Deploy the FastAPI backend on [Railway](https://railway.app/) or any other cloud service, and configure the MySQL database on AWS RDS.
+Detailed instructions can be found in [AWS RDS docs](https://docs.aws.amazon.com/rds/)
-4. Build and run the React Native app with Expo on your device.
+5. Build and run the React Native app with Expo on your device.

 For more detailed instructions, check the project documentation and guides.